neverwinter-nights/Mesh-Selection-Mode-Cycle/README.md

 previous mesh selection mode depending on your settings.

 ## Notes
-Unfortunately, modern version of Blender editor have bugs with controls.
+Unfortunately, modern versions of Blender editor have bugs with controls.
 For some reason the developers of Blender decided to assign hundreds of actions to the **Press** event instead of the **Click** event.
 If your newly assigned key does not work, do check if there are any **Press** events assigned to the same